 The following is a “guest blog” – written with much love and passion by the amazing Rachel of Taking Care of Grandma.
-I am so grateful to have her wisdom shared here.
+We are so grateful to have her wisdom shared here.

 When someone says they are “parenting” their parents, my heart breaks a little.
 I try to forgive them, for “they know not what they do.”
 It is simply human nature to try to find language that make sense of what is happening in our lives.

 As a person who has cared for more than my fair share of adults, I can tell you that caregiving is not the same as parenting.